coldfusionjp/aws-lambda-php-runtime/README.md

 [![pipeline status](https://gitlab.com/coldfusionjp/aws-lambda-php-runtime/badges/master/pipeline.svg)](https://gitlab.com/coldfusionjp/aws-lambda-php-runtime/commits/master)

-The **AWS Lambda PHP Runtime Layer** is an implementation of a custom runtime to provide direct PHP language support with AWS Lambda, packaged into an easy-to-use lambda layer.
+The **AWS Lambda PHP Runtime Layer** is an implementation of a custom lambda runtime to provide direct PHP language support with AWS Lambda, packaged into an easy-to-use lambda layer.
 The latest versions of PHP 7.3+ are provided, with the PHP binary built directly from the [source distributions available at php.net](https://www.php.net/distributions/).

+## Quickstart

+If you want to get started right away, you can simply use our layers directly with your lambda functions.
+Choose an ARN below based on the version of PHP required by your application, and attach it as a layer to your lambda function:

+* php-7.3.9: `arn:aws:lambda:ap-northeast-1:568458425968:layer:php-7_3_9-runtime:7`
+* php-7.3.8: `arn:aws:lambda:ap-northeast-1:568458425968:layer:php-7_3_8-runtime:10`
+* php-7.3.7: `arn:aws:lambda:ap-northeast-1:568458425968:layer:php-7_3_7-runtime:15`
+* php-7.3.6: `arn:aws:lambda:ap-northeast-1:568458425968:layer:php-7_3_6-runtime:21`

+Currently we only provide the PHP Runtime Layers in the Tokyo (`ap-northeast-1`) region, but we'll expand this soon so they're available in all AWS regions.

+## Overview

+A Dockerfile based on Amazon Linux (using the same runtime as Lambda) downloads the PHP source code directly from php.net, and builds a single PHP CLI binary using `clang`, with optimizations tweaked specifically for size.
+For example, the `CodeSize` for the php-7.3.9 layer is only 2,476,686 bytes, allowing the lambda function to quickly perform a cold startup.
+Our unit tests execute in roughly 200ms for a cold start, while a warm start fully executes in only 17ms.

+The Amazon Linux Docker image with a prepackaged `clang` compiler is built using [our Docker scripts](https://gitlab.com/coldfusionjp/build-clang-llvm), and the images are available on [Docker Hub](https://hub.docker.com/r/coldfusionjp/amazonlinux-clang).

 ## License